Darian’s story is about how Darian and his mother taught me an important lesson. That everyone should be given the opportunity to be celebrated.

 For many years, I worked with children and their families.
 And, for many years with autistic children.
 Over 20 years ago, I piloted a school readiness group with a colleague.
 We were inspired to create this group.
 Many of the children we helped with were going off to school.
 Unfortunately, they lacked the skills they would likely need for a successful start to Kindergarten.

-This is Darian’s story:
+This is Darian’s story

 Then, at the end of the group, when the parents came to collect their children, we handed out the certificates.
-I wish I could say we made more of a ceremony of it, but it was rather simply done.
+I wish I could say we made more of a ceremony of it.
+But, it was rather simply done.

-Here is the power of celebration and why I share Darian’s story.
+This is why I share Darian’s story

 This certificate was likely the first Darian had received in his five short years to date.

 We had forgotten to give attention to everything Darian had learned.
-To acknowledge what he had also achieved.
-We had forgotten to celebrate Darian.
+Moreover to acknowledge what he had also achieved.
+Finally, we had forgotten to celebrate Darian.

 Sensory-Friendly Champion Certificate

-Because becoming sensory-friendly is an achievement.
-What is more, many people around the world have taken up the cause.
-Just like Darian, they deserve a celebration.
-Their hard work.
-Their dedication might otherwise be unrecognized.
-And just like Darian’s mom, Anna, the people around them deserve to know too.
+Becoming sensory-friendly is an achievement.
+Many people around the world have taken up the cause.
+Just like Darian, they deserve a celebration for their hard work.
+They deserve to be acknowledged.

 *names and a few details are changed to respect confidentiality.

-Christel Seeberger worked as an occupational therapist for more than 25 years helping people with sensory sensitivity who experience sensory overload.
-Christel has sensory sensitivity herself; she has hearing loss and wears hearing aids.
-She founded Sensory Friendly Solutions in 2016.
-Sensory Friendly Solutions brings together people around the world looking for sensory friendly living and businesses and organizations who offer sensory friendly experiences.
+Christel Seeberger worked in healthcare for more than 25 years helping people with sensory sensitivity who experience sensory overload.
+Christel has sensory sensitivity and experiences sensory overload herself; she has hearing loss and wears hearing aids.
+She founded Sensory Friendly Solutions in 2016 to help people, businesses and organizations discover sensory-friendly solutions for daily life.